hexian000/tlswrapper/README.md

 - [Credits](#credits)

 ## Features

-Wrap any TCP-based service with multiplexed mutual TLS tunnels.

 - Multiplexed: All traffic goes over one TCP connection.
 - Secured: All traffic is optionally protected by mutual authenticated TLS.